Lab Data Integrity and Data Quality - Part 1 & 2

 • Qualified analytical instruments and validated Software

-• Application of ALCOA+ principles
+• Application of ALCOA++ principles

-WORKSHOP I: Generation of Data
+Generation of Data

 • What are the requirements for raw data integrity?

-• Three scenarios covering
+• Three scenarios covering:

 • a paper System

-• a hybrid system
+• a hybrid System

-• a client server electronic system
+• a networked electronic System

 Processing and Reporting of Data

-• Paper / hybrid based Systems
+• Paper / hybrid based systems

 • Networked systems with electronic records and signatures